Optimal Design of Resolvent Splitting Algorithms: Conclusion

-In this section our main result builds a PEP which upper bounds the worst-case contraction factor, $\tau = \norm{\v{z}_1^{1} - \v{z}_2^{1}}^2 / \norm{\v{z}_1^{0} - \v{z}_2^{0}}^2$, of \eqref{d_iteration} over all initializations and operators $(A_{i})_{i=1}^{n}$ which are strongly monotone and Lipschitz with respect to some constants $\mu_{i}$ and $l_{i}$, respectively.
-The first step is to first build a PEP which has optimal value which upper bounds $\tau$.
+In this section we build a PEP which upper bounds the worst-case contraction factor, $\tau = \norm{\v{z}_1^{1} - \v{z}_2^{1}}^2 / \norm{\v{z}_1^{0} - \v{z}_2^{0}}^2$, of \eqref{d_iteration} over all initializations and operators $(A_{i})_{i=1}^{n}$ which are strongly monotone and Lipschitz with respect to some constants $\mu_{i}$ and $l_{i}$, respectively.
+The first step is to build a PEP which has optimal value which upper bounds $\tau$.
 When $\mathrm{dim}(\mathcal{H}) \geq d+n$ we show the bound is tight.
 We then dualize this PEP and note that the primal and dual problems enjoy strong duality.
-Finally, we note that the dual problem can be parametrized with respect to the step length $\gamma$, so that if this value is not known it can be optimized over in the dual problem, resulting in a value of $\gamma$ which minimizes our bound on the worst-case contraction factor.
+Finally, we note that the dual problem can be parametrized with respect to the step length $\gamma$, so that it can be optimized over in the dual problem, resulting in a value of $\gamma$ which minimizes our bound on the worst-case contraction factor.
 In what follows, we only introduce and state the dual of the PEP.
 A detailed derivation of both the primal and dual problems appears in the appendix.

 For fixed $M \in \mathbb{R}^{d \times n}$ and $L \in \mathbb{R}^{n \times n}$, define block matrices $K_I$ and (for $i \in [n]$) $K_{\mu_i}$ and $K_{l_i} \in \mathcal{S}^{d+n}$ as:

 Also define a function $\tilde{S}: \mathbb{R}^{n} \times \mathbb{R}^{n} \times \mathbb{R} \times \mathbb{R} \to \mathbb{S}^{d+n+d}$ as: